 The Framework for Activism challenges Pride Scholars to "Question", "Seek", "Understand", and "Act" on social issues that impact their communities and their world.
 Through the application of the Framework for Activism, Pride scholars develop proposals for annual grade-level service projects as part of our "Project Pride" service initiative, which challenges students to be community leaders and activists by working to address a variety of social issues.
 Fifth graders develop projects around the topic of Health.
-Sixth (6th) graders focus on Poverty.
+Sixth (6th) graders project focus is on Poverty.
 Seventh (7th) graders focus on Violence.
-Eighth (8TH) graders on Education.
+Eighth (8TH) graders project topic is Education.